Brief knowledge base

 FAQ

 • Why do proxies die quickly?
-Pool overload, abuse, and weak subnet reputation.
+Address overload, abuse and poor subnet reputation.

-• Why do I get blocked even on expensive proxies?
-It is not only the IP that gets evaluated, but also behavior and browser fingerprint.
+• Why am I blocked even on expensive proxies?
+It's not just the IP — behavior and browser fingerprint trigger blocks too.

 A good proxy stack is not just buying a list of IPs and calling it done.
 It is an ongoing process of testing, filtering, monitoring, replacing weak nodes, and keeping a careful request strategy.